-Our supply chain must be reliable and ethical.
-We have established internal standards and principles to provide guidance for our employees – and our suppliers.
-Our diverse group of business partners include: vendors; service providers; consultants; contractors; distributors; and agents.
+At the most basic level, our supply chain must be reliable and ethical.
+We have established robust internal standards and principles to guide our employees, business partners and our suppliers to meet our expectations.
+Our diverse business partners include vendors, service providers, consultants, contractors, distributors and agents.

-Four years ago we consolidated and rolled out our Global Code of Business Ethics and Compliance Standards (Code of Ethics), a comprehensive document that each employee must read and sign against the Code of Ethics annually.
-We have shared this Code of Ethics with our major suppliers and made them aware of our expectation that they adhere to it.
-In addition, we have updated our Terms & Conditions to include a clause establishing the ethical principles with which we expect our business partners to comply.
+We consolidated and rolled out our Global Code of Business Ethics and Compliance Standards (Code of Ethics) in 2014.
+It is a comprehensive document that each employee must read and sign annually.
+We share our Code of Ethics with our major suppliers (those identified as above a certain spend threshold) and ensure they are aware of the need to adhere to it.
+In addition, we have updated our Terms and Conditions to include a clause establishing the ethical principles with which we expect our business partners to comply.

-In FY2017, we have worked with legal advisors in various regions to customize our Terms & Conditions (T&Cs) of Purchase to address the different local legal requirements.
-The posted version on our downloads page (pdf, 140KB) is considered the standard.
-We will begin a similar process with our T&Cs of Sale in FY2018.
+In FY2017, we worked with legal advisors in various regions to customize our Terms and Conditions (T&Cs) of Purchase to address the different local legal requirements.
+In FY2018, we began a similar process with our T&Cs of Sale.

 Assessing sustainability: our suppliers and us